IchanP/thesis-docs/README.md

 - Select all access token and name it appropriately
 - Copy the token and save it, you won't be able to see it again.

+While we are here we should set the retention policy of our bucket.

+- Selected Load Data on the left panel
+- Go to settings on the bucket
+- Set the `OLDER THAN` field to `forever`

 ## Configuring the HWPC sensor

-There are two configurations available in the [./configs](/configs/) folder.
+There are two configurations available in the [./configs/hwpc](/configs/hwpc) folder.
 One for the Zen architecture and one for Intel.
 Select the one that matches your CPU.

 ### Configuring the cgroup